 - Invoice paid prior to feed date

-- Adheres to PBS Producer Handbook specs for captioning, UW, open and closing credits and offer tag
+- Adheres to PBS Producer Handbook specs for captioning, underwriting, open and closing credits, and offer tag.

 File Delivery (Received 4-6 weeks prior to scheduled feed date)

-- Adheres to technical specs and is accompanied by a technical evaluation form (find form here)
+- Adheres to technical specs and is accompanied by a technical evaluation form.

 Promotions (Received 4-6 weeks prior to scheduled feed date)

-- 2 to 3 high-resolution photos NETA asks that all producers provide at least two to three high-resolution photos, with credit captions (if applicable), for stations to use in promoting the broadcast of your show in print, web and social media.
+- Two to three high-resolution photos.
+NETA asks that all producers provide at least two to three high-resolution photos, with credit captions (if applicable), for stations to use in promoting the broadcast of your show in print, web, and social media.